 It is a very refreshing and wonderful herb made in herbal tea or tincture.
 Some people need to be careful when planting peppermint because it can invade and spread throughout the garden.
 Using a pot to stop the plant could be the best solution.
 Lemon balm (Melissa officinalis) belongs to the mint family and is an excellent herb for many medicinal uses.
 If you had to choose just one herb to plant in your garden, lemon balm would be a great choice.

-Probably one of the best-known herbs, echinacea is excellent to use when developing the immune system (for example, if there is already a disease in the house).
+It can be used to treat colds, headaches, digestive issues, and even anxiety.
+Echinacea (Echinacea purpurea) is probably one of the best-known herbs.
+It is excellent to use when developing the immune system (for example, if there is already a disease in the house).
 This plant is best harvested in the second year, so it has time to spread.
 When you harvest echinacea, you pick it up by the root and harvest the whole plant.

 So you'll want to allow your bed to expand and build up a little before you lift it up.
 Elecampane (Inula helenium) is an excellent herb for bronchial problems.
 If you are prone to constant bronchial infections, this would be a fantastic medicinal herb to grow in your garden.
 Traditional culinary herbs such as basil (Ocimum basilicum), thyme (Thymus vulgaris), and rosemary (Rosmarinus officinalis) can also be medicinal herbs.
 Basil adds a rich flavor to all types of foods but also helps reduce the risk of low blood sugar levels.
 Rosemary oil and tea have been popular lately for their health benefits.
 Green tea (Camellia sinensis) is an excellent source of antioxidants that could help reduce cancer risks.